 You’ll also rack up 3 miles for every dollar spent on eligible Delta purchases and on purchases made directly with hotels.
 For business owners who tend to make large purchases, you can earn 1.5 miles per dollar on single eligible purchases of $5,000 or more (that’s an extra half point per dollar), up to 50,000 additional miles per year.

-Business owners willing to pay the card’s $550 annual fee for the privilege of Delta Sky Club access should consider the Delta Reserve Business Amex.
-This card offers a 45,000-mile welcome bonus, along with 10,000 Medallion Qualification Miles (MQMs) after you spend $5,000 in purchases on your new card in your first three months after account opening.
+Business owners willing to pay the card’s $550 annual fee (see rates and fees) for the privilege of Delta Sky Club access should consider the Delta Reserve Business Amex.
+Right now this card offer 60,000 bonus miles and 10,000 Medallion Qualification Miles (MQMs) after you spend $4,000 in purchases in the first three months after opening the account.

-You’ll earn 3 miles per dollar spent on Delta purchases, but the business version of the card also has another feature: After you spend $150,000 on your card in a calendar year, you’ll earn 1.5 miles per dollar on all your eligible purchases for the rest of the year, except eligible Delta purchases, which continue to earn 3 miles per dollar.
+You’ll earn 3 miles per dollar spent on Delta purchases with the Delta Reserve Business Amex, but the business version of the card also has another feature.
+After you spend $150,000 on your card in a calendar year, you’ll earn 1.5 miles per dollar on all your eligible purchases for the rest of the year, except eligible Delta purchases, which continue to earn 3 miles per dollar.

 Delta credit cards versus our benchmark card